 Here is my list of the 5 best VPNs for use inside of Australia.

-ExpressVPN is my top choice to protect and enhance your online activities while you’re down under.
+NordVPN is my top choice to protect and enhance your online activities while you’re down under.

 Exposure online is never an issue with ExpressVPN thanks to its military-grade encryption, kill switch protection, and DNS and IPv6 leak prevention.
 The provider’s split-tunneling feature allows users to select which apps will use the provider’s encrypted tunnel of protection.